omarzl/RTSPPlayerOSX/README.md

 ```
 The libraries would be in /usr/local/Cellar/ffmpeg/version/

-Where version stands for the version you donwloaded, this project used the version: 2.8.5
+Where version stands for the version you downloaded, this project uses the version: 2.8.5

 2.-Copy the libraries to your Xcode project, go to /usr/local/Cellar/ffmpeg/2.8.5/lib